aidanpoe/uss-serenity1/STEAM_SETUP_GUIDE.md

 ### 3. Update Database
 1. Run the database update script by visiting: `http://yourdomain.com/setup_steam.php`
 2. This adds the necessary columns to support Steam IDs and user management
+3. **NEW:** Run the multi-character setup: `http://yourdomain.com/setup_multi_character.php`
+4. This enables the multi-character system (up to 5 characters per Steam account)

 ### 4. How It Works